 Rome wasn’t built in a day and neither is a diverse and inclusive workplace.
 If being more inclusive is indeed one of your goals, make sure to get your intentions right before taking any other actions.
 Because after all, just having a beautiful façade without any structural integrity won’t get you very far.

 Do you have any D&I-related experience you’d like to share?
 Are there any other actions you would suggest for individuals or organisations who are looking to begin their journey on creating a more inclusive space?
-I’d love to know!Posted 8 months ago
+I’d love to know!Posted over 2 years ago